Cheetah Cub

 Behavior and Temperament

-Cheetahs need a vast, secure enclosure that mimics their natural habitat.
+• They need a vast, secure enclosure that mimics their natural habitat.
 A large outdoor space with plenty of room to run, climb, and explore is essential.
-The enclosure must be escape-proof and provide shelter from extreme weather conditions.

-As obligate carnivores, cheetahs require a diet rich in animal protein.
+• As obligate carnivores, they require a diet rich in animal protein.
 A balanced diet includes raw or cooked meat, such as beef, chicken, or venison, supplemented with bones for dental health.
-Avoid processed foods or plant-based diets.

 3. Exercise and Enrichment

-Cheetahs are highly active animals that need regular exercise to stay healthy and mentally stimulated.
-Providing opportunities to run, climb, and explore is crucial for their well-being.
+• Provide opportunities to run, climb, and explore to keep them healthy and mentally stimulated.
 Interactive play sessions with their owners can also help keep them engaged.

 4. Social Needs

-Cheetahs are solitary by nature but can form bonds with their human caregivers.
+• While they are solitary by nature, cubs can form bonds with their human caregivers.
 However, they may not get along with other pets, especially smaller animals.
-Proper socialization from a young age is essential.

 Legal Considerations

-• Cheetahs can accelerate from 0 to 60 miles per hour in just a few seconds.
+• They can accelerate from 0 to 60 miles per hour in just a few seconds.

 • They have a unique hunting style, relying on speed and stealth rather than strength.